Shareef Cousin: Crime

 On March 2, 1995, Michael Gerardi took a woman named Connie Babin on their first date to the Port of Call restaurant in the French Quarter of New Orleans.
 After dinner, the couple left the restaurant to return to Gerardi's vehicle parked around the corner.
 Three black teenage males approached the vehicle.
 Gerardi yelled at his date to run away, which she did.
 As she was running, she turned around and saw one of the teens shoot Gerardi in the face.

 Investigation

 On March 28, 1995, the police arrested 16-year-old Shareef Cousin, a resident of the city.
-He had been named by James Rowell, a former friend who was seeking leniency for charges he faced arising from several robberies.
+When the police came to arrest Cousin, he pointed out that they had gotten the date of the murder wrong on his arrest warrant.
+This would later used be used as evidence against him.
+A friend of Cousin, James Rowell, who was seeking leniency for charges he faced arising from several robberies, claimed that he had bragged about the murder.
 Police put Cousin in a line-up and Babin picked him out.

+Cousin was suspected of being a part of a group of teenagers who were committing robberies in New Orleans.
+He was charged with other robberies.
+In September 1995, he pleaded guilty to two counts of armed robbery and sentenced to 20 years in prison.